BUTANE-Smart-Chain/Butane-docs/docs/develop/smart-contracts/evm-extensions/evm-extensions.md

 Stateful EVM Extensions on the core protocol allow dApps and users to access logic outside of the EVM.
-Acting as a gateway, these EVM Extensions define how smart contracts can perform cross-chain transactions (via IBC) and interact with core functionalities on the Evmos chain (e.g. staking, voting) from the EVM.
+Acting as a gateway, these EVM Extensions define how smart contracts can perform cross-chain transactions (via IBC) and interact with core functionalities on the Butane chain (e.g. staking, voting) from the EVM.

 :::tip
 **Note**: Not sure what EVM extensions are?